nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 At this point, you have both VSCs running the new version.
 It is time for you to upgrade the final VSD.

-If this step fails, the recovery is much like that of the previous step: Manually update the tim file or a complete deploy of the old VSC followed by a retry.
+If the step fails, you can retry.
+If a retry fails, rollback is accomplished by manually copying (via scp) the .tim file, bof.cfg, and config.cfg that were backed up in step 14 to the VSC.
+Then reboot the VSC.

 *If VSTAT nodes exist upgrade them using following procedure, if not skip to step 23 to finalize VSP upgrade*